-Hand Therapy is expert care for hands, wrists and upper extremity function.
+Hand Therapy is expert care for hands, wrists, and upper extremity function.

 Hand therapy is a specialized form of rehabilitation focused on restoring function, movement, and strength in the hand, wrist, forearm, elbow, and shoulder.
 It bridges the gap between occupational therapy and physical therapy, helping patients regain their ability to perform daily activities—from buttoning a shirt to swinging a golf club—after an injury, surgery, or chronic condition.